-- □ Did you complete the UMKC application and pay the application fee? - Did you upload your scores, sound files, and list of works composed to the application? - □ Did you list two references on the application? - □ Did you upload your artistic resume/CV? - □ Did you select your audition day? - Did you arrange for your transcripts and test scores to be sent to UMKC admissions?
+- □ Did you complete the UMKC application? - □ Did you upload your scores, sound files, and list of works composed to the application? - □ Did you list two references on the application? - □ Did you upload your artistic resume/CV? - □ Did you select your audition day? - Did you arrange for your transcripts and test scores to be sent to UMKC admissions?